daikonradish/daikonradish.github.io/_posts/2025-12-27-The-Beauty-of-Pnorm.markdown

 To compute the cumulative density function of the standard normal, there are a few approaches, like an approximation by [rational Chebyshev functions](https://en.wikipedia.org/wiki/Chebyshev_rational_functions).
 This is basically how `pnorm` is [implemented in R](https://github.com/SurajGupta/r-source/blob/master/src/nmath/pnorm.c).

 This was originally implemented as part of a portable FORTRAN package, [Algorithm 715](https://dl.acm.org/doi/abs/10.1145/151271.151273), and later ported over to R's core C libraries.
-It is a wonder of software engineering.
-The algorithm is beautiful in its simplicity.
+The algorithm is a marvel of software engineering.
+It is quite beautiful in its simplicity.

 1. Only multiplications and additions are required.
 2. The computation branches based only on how big the input is: one set of constants for small values, one set for medium values, one set for very large values.